 You need to ensure that the information that you include in your proforma invoice is sufficently accurate and realistic, as well as being comprehensive enough to cover all the issues of importance to the importer.
 This will enable him or her to make an informed decision to buy from you.
 Remember, the proforma invoice is your offer to sell – it reflects on you.
 Based on this one single document, the importer will need to come to a dceision to buy from you or not.
 If you do not provide sufficient information, or any crucial information is lacking, the importer (if you are lucky) may have to revert back to you and ask you to provide this information – this will delay the purchase decision and may result in you incurring additional costs (for example, you may have stock sitting around longer than it needs to because of the delay).
 Worse still, the importer may ignore or reject your offer and buy from someone else.
 In fact, it is quite a common problem in exporting that proforma invoices often lack the crucial detail that the importer needs in order to make a decision, thereby resulting in delayed purchase decisions or rejection of the offer altogether.

 To this end you should use a costing worksheet to calculate your export costs and to determine an acceptable price.
 ExportHelp has compiled a comprehensive costing worksheet that you can use to help you determine your costs.
 Click here to access this costing worksheet.
-You can also read up more on various pricing approaches and strategies by clicking here.

 The proforma invoice sets the stage for the negotiation process